I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 What does it matter?

-Well, what happens is every Monday morning we do a current events group.
+Well, what happens is every Monday morning, we do a current events group.

-And this, you know, it comes up once in a while just in little things, but when the soda my ear thing hit where she said, you know, it you know, I can make a better decision that than a white male, the first thing out of my mouth was, why is this okay?
+But when the Sodomyer thing hit where she said, you know, I can make a better decision than a white male, the first thing out of my mouth was, why is this okay?

-But if I were to come out, if you know, if I were elected a Supreme Court judge and I said, you know, I could totally make a better decision than any black male out there.
+But if I were to come out, you know, if I were elected a Supreme Court judge and I said, you know, I could totally make a better decision than any black male out there.

 I would be, you know, you would never see me again.

-Okay, so that caused your group, some members of your group to blow up at you.
+Okay, so that caused your group, some members of your group, to blow up at you?

-It's just I know, but they get they get strained.
+I know, but it got strained.

 There's tension in there.